 Generalised absence seizures

-Previously known as ‘petit mal seizures’, these types of seizures usually start in childhood, but can occur in adults.
-Seizures are brief and characterised by staring, loss of expression, unresponsiveness and stopping activity.
+Previously known as 'petit mal seizures', these types of seizures usually start in childhood, but can occur in adults.
+These seizures are brief and characterised by staring, loss of expression, unresponsiveness and stopping activity.
 Sometimes eye blinking or upward eye movements are seen.
 The person usually recovers immediately and resumes their previous activity, with no memory of the event.

 Previously known as 'partial seizures', start in one area of the brain and affect the parts of the body controlled by that area of the brain.
 The seizure may involve unusual movements, feelings, sensations or behaviours.
 People can have different levels of consciousness during focal seizures.